Placement¶

 Mount the device in a room corner, pointing towards the opposite corner (or towards the areas of most interest).

-Why a corner works: the LD2450's 120° azimuth FOV is wider than a room corner's 90° internal angle, so the FOV cone naturally fits a corner without spilling into the wall behind it.
+Why a corner works: the LD2450's 120° horizontal FOV is wider than a room corner's 90° internal angle, so the FOV cone fits neatly into a corner.
 From a corner, one sensor can cover a rectangular room's entire interior without dead spots.

 Practical guidance:

-- Pick the corner opposite the door, or the corner that gives the clearest view of the cells you care about most.
+- Pick the corner opposite the door, or the corner that gives the clearest view of the zones you care about most.

 - Mount pointing towards the opposite corner, or in the direction which will give you the best coverage of areas of interest.

 Why a mid-wall mount is harder: with 120° FOV, the device sees ±60° of the wall it's mounted on.
-Anything closer than that angle's projection to the opposite wall falls outside the FOV, so a mid-wall mount typically leaves triangular dead zones at the ends of the mounting wall unless the room is narrower than the FOV can cover.
+A mid-wall mount typically leaves triangular dead zones at each end of the mounting wall, unless the room is narrower than the FOV can cover.

-Close to the sensor the cone is narrow in height — within a metre or so of the mount, someone can be below the lower edge before detection catches.
-Pick a corner that puts the zones you care about a few metres out from the device, not right underneath.
+Close to the device — within about 2 m horizontally — the cone hasn't yet reached the floor, so the lower body of someone standing right next to the sensor falls below the cone's lower edge.
+Pick a corner that puts the zones you care about at least a couple of metres out from the device, not right beneath it.

 Ceiling mount (not supported)¶